Estimates and monotonicity for a heat flow of isometric G2-structures: Energy functional

+where we have integrated by parts.
+However, at a critical point $\lambda =\left\vert DV\right\vert ^{2}$ and (\ref{unitvecteq}) is satisfied, hence the second derivative term vanishes and at a critical point obtain (\ref {EsecondVar}). \end{proof}

 The characterization of divergence-free torsion as corresponding to critical points of the functional $\mathcal{E}$ shows that $G_{2}$-structures with such torsion are in some sense special.
 On the other hand, it is quite a broad class of $G_{2}$-structures.
-It was shown in \cite{GrigorianOctobundle} that unit norm eigensections of the Dirac operator are critical points of $ \mathcal{E}.$ These correspond to $G_{2}$-structures with torsion that has constant $\tau _{0}$ and vanishing $\tau _{1}$, but with arbitrary $\tau _{2} $ and $\tau _{3}$.
-An almost complementary set of $G_{2}$-structures also yields divergence-free torsion - these are locally conformally parallel $G_{2}$-structures with $\tau _{0}=\tau _{2}=\tau _{3}=0$ and $\tau _{1}\neq 0 $.
+In \cite{GrigorianOctobundle}, a Dirac operator $\NEG{D}$ was defined on the octonion bundle.
+For an octonion section $V$, nn local coordinates it is given by $\NEG{D}V=\delta ^{a}\circ _{\varphi }\left( D_{a}V\right) $, where $\delta $ is the canonical $\func{Im }\mathbb{O}M$-valued $1$-form as defined in Section \ref{secOctoCovDiv} and $ \circ _{\varphi }$ is the octonion product defined by the $G_{2}$-structure $ \varphi $.
+This definition is analogous to the standard definition on spinors using Clifford multiplication.
+It was then shown that unit norm eigensections of $\NEG{D}$ are critical points of $\mathcal{E}.$ These correspond to $G_{2}$-structures with torsion that have constant $\tau _{0}$ and vanishing $\tau _{1}$, but with arbitrary $\tau _{2}$ and $\tau _{3}$.
+An almost complementary set of $G_{2}$-structures also yields divergence-free torsion - these are locally conformally parallel $G_{2}$ -structures with $\tau _{0}=\tau _{2}=\tau _{3}=0$ and $\tau _{1}\neq 0$.
 Overall, we have the following.

-\begin{theorem} Suppose $\varphi $ is a $G_{2}$-structure on a $7$ -dimensional manifold, with torsion $T$ and components of torsion $\tau _{0},\tau _{1},\tau _{2},\tau _{3}$ Then, $\func{div}T=0$ if one of the following holds:
+\begin{theorem} Suppose $\varphi $ is a $G_{2}$-structure on a $7$ -dimensional manifold, with torsion $T$ and components of torsion $\tau _{0},\tau _{1},\tau _{2},\tau _{3}$.
+Then, $\func{div}T=0$ if one of the following holds:

 \begin{enumerate} \item $\tau _{0}$ is constant and $\tau _{1}=0$ and arbitrary $\tau _{2}$ and $\tau _{3}$

 \item $\tau _{0}=\tau _{2}=\tau _{3}=0$ and arbitrary $\tau _{1}$ \end{enumerate} \end{theorem}